 Well, that may be so...but the truth is, last weekend, we celebrated my husband's birthday.
-And he's not a big fan of cake but he looooooves pecan pie, so every year I bake him some incarnation of it for his special day.
+And he's not a big fan of cake but he looooooves pecan pie.
+So every year I bake him some incarnation of it for his special day.

 Do you have a particular recipe that just never seems to turn out for you?
 For a long time, my culinary nemesis was pecan pie.
 I've always fancied myself a decent baker, but as soon as I fell in love with a man whose favorite dessert of all time is pecan pie, I quickly determined that it was the one thing I couldn't seem to master.
 For years, my pecan pies would never solidify in the center.
 Or if they did, they'd burn on top.
 Or the crust would fall apart.
 No matter which recipe I tried, all of my pecan pies failed...and here I was, simply trying to impress my boyfriend/fiancé/husband!

 But in the meantime, I'm going to share one of my cheater, pecan pie-ish recipes that worked for me back when a legit pecan pie never would.
-Even though I typically make a full-fledged pecan pie for my husband's birthday, now that I can (Hallelujah and Amen), I sometimes fall back on this recipe when time is a little tight or when I want individually-sized treats for everyone to enjoy…à la, the pecan pie version of birthday cupcakes! 😉
+Even though I typically make a full-fledged pecan pie for my husband's birthday now that I've finally mastered it (hallelujah and Amen), I sometimes fall back on this Mini Pecan Pies recipe when time is a little tight or when I want individually-sized treats for everyone to enjoy.

-These little pecan pies are totally scrumptious, and that’s coming from someone who’s never really cared for pecan pie (me) as well as someone who considers himself a pecan pie expert (the hubby).
-They boast a 3-ingredient homemade crust that you form into a circle with your fingers and then lightly press into the pan...no rolling pin required!
+Instead of a traditional, rolled-out pie crust, these little pies boast a 3-ingredient homemade crust (cream cheese + butter + flour) that you form into a circle with your fingers and then lightly press into the pan...no rolling pin required!
 The crust turns out tender and melt-in-your-mouth flaky, and it's the perfect vehicle for the gooey, sugary pecan filling.

 My husband would claim that the key to a perfect pecan pie is finely chopping the pecans...like, really finely chopping them.
 That's how his Nanny always made pecan pie, so by golly, it has to be right.
 By finely chopping the nuts, they form this crackly pecan veneer on top of the layer of brown sugary goo.

 So...I had planned on baking these for my hubby's birthday with no thought of posting them on Five Heart Home.
 And then, as I was making them, it occurred me that posting this recipe this week would actually be perfect timing for sharing them as a Thanksgiving menu idea...because wouldn't these Mini Pecan Pies be a fun addition to all of the full-sized pies on the Turkey Day dessert table?!